janeteneto/IaC/README.md

       shell: systemctl enable mongodb
 ````

+3. Run `sudo ansible-playbook mongo-conf.yml` to run the script

+4. Do a status check to see if mongodb is active and running with command `ansible `

 **Some useful commands are:**

 - `sudo apt install tree` - see list (`ls`) but in a tree format